 Nebo D. Lukovich

 What is a lie?
-To answer that, we have to know what is the truth in the first place.
+To answer that, we have to know what the truth is in the first place.
 Are we talking about the real truth or just an information about some person or event?
 Information about the truth can be conveyed, but the very truth can only be experienced.
 Therefore, lies are hiding or distorting the information on the truth.

 There is no absolute honesty.
 To achieve that, we would have to be a completely enlightened being.
 Such a being lives in the Truth and doesn’t have to lie at all.
 Their life is the Truth and everything around them always mirrors that inner Truth.
 It’s not always pleasant, though, but it’s always the Truth.